The ABCs Of ROIC

 By combining its West Coast expertise with its fortress balance sheet, ROIC has been able to produce highly consistent profits.
 As you can see below, ROIC has grown assets by an average of 35% per year since 2010.

 But it's clear that this REIT is not "empire building," instead its mission is to grow returns for investors.
 As you can see below, ROIC has a tactical investment strategy in which it seeks out high-quality shopping centers that generate above-average growth in its core markets.
-Take a look at ROIC’s shareholder appreciaition history:
+Take a look at ROIC’s shareholder appreciation history:

 Remember, as I explained above, ROIC's management team has a long track record in the shopping center business so it has the ability to source off-market deals.
 By acquiring off-market centers, ROIC generates above average returns (~50 bps above market) and also many of ROIC's deals are acquired using OP units (a cheap form of currency).
 As ROIC’s CEO, Stuart Tanz, explains on the latest earnings call,